 3 Good Counsels About Agile Project Management

 What’s the first thing that comes to your mind when you listen to the word “Agile”?
-We could assume that this word now has a strong association with the project management, or perhaps even it is considered to be its direct synonym.
+We could assume that this word now has a strong association with project management, or perhaps even it is considered to be its direct synonym.

-Today we will consider a symbiosis of these concepts – Agile project management – and describe in details what it is, why it is worth using and how it can become beneficial to your company or your developing team.
+Today we will consider a symbiosis of these concepts – Agile project management – and describe in detail what it is, why it is worth using and how it can become beneficial to your company or your developing team.

 Agile project management in the raw